codeclimate/codeclimate-rubocop/config/contents/style/hash_transform_keys.md

 transforming the keys of a hash, and tries to use a simpler & faster call to `transform_keys` instead.

+### Safety:

-This can produce false positives if we are transforming an enumerable of key-value-like pairs that isn't actually a hash, e.g.:
-`[[k1, v1], [k2, v2], ...]`
+This cop is unsafe, as it can produce false positives if we are transforming an enumerable of key-value-like pairs that isn't actually a hash, e.g.: `[[k1, v1], [k2, v2], ...]`

-This cop should only be enabled on Ruby version 2.5 or newer (`transform_keys` was added in Ruby 2.5.)

 ### Example:
     # bad